laurentnoe/yass/README.rst

 -S <N>
   to select *only one* sequence in the first multifasta file (give a number between 1 and nbparts).
-By default *all the sequences* are
+  By default *all the sequences* are processed.
-  processed.

 scoring system
 ~~~~~~~~~~~~~~

-For the scoring system, you can use

--C <N,N,..>
+-C <N,...>
   with 2,3,4 or 16 parameters to give the:

   - Match/Mismatch scores,